BaobabDuncan/UCSDUnfoldingMapsMaven/README.md

-# UCSDUnfoldingMaps
+# UCSDUnfoldingMapsMaven
-UCSD Unfolding Maps Java/Maven
+UCSD Unfolding Maps Project - Maven Bootstrap

 A modified version of the official UCSD provided zip on Coursera.
 The source is unchanged, however the project has been 'Maven-fied'! - so there is an additional pom.xml file.